project-open-data/project-open-data.github.io/faq.md

 *Note: All contributors retain the original copyright to their contribution, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the license(s) under which this project is distributed.*

-### Can I use the project’s content or source code elsewhere?
+### Can I use the project's content or source code elsewhere?

 The project [as originally published](http://www.github.com/project-open-data) constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 Subsequent contributions by members of the public, however, retain their original copyright.